-There are no points to accumulate in Tribute; only the Offerings matter, and each one confers a blessing on the team that controls it.
+There are no points to accumulate in Tribute; it’s only the Offerings that matter.
+Once you claim one, you must carry it back to your team’s Shrines where you will be faced with a decision.
+Depending on which shrine you choose to place your Offering in, your team will receive a blessing.
 Stephane Brochu, team lead design, describes the blessings as follows:

 • Vindicator Blessing: Gives your whole team a boost to attack, as well as a speed boost when carrying an Offering and faster interaction when stealing an Offering.